 Head to Falkirk

-When planning a trip, think about the best places rather than the most popular ones.
+When planning a trip, consider the best places rather than the most popular ones.
 Falkirk is one of the fantastic destinations that will provide you with many attractions, beautiful spots, and magical architecture.
-Being in Falkirk means that you will enjoy many free activities and roam around extensive green spaces, like Calendar House, coming with a walking path and many open outdoor spaces for dog walkers.
+Being in Falkirk means enjoying many free activities and roaming around extensive green spaces, like Calendar House, with a walking path and many open outdoor spaces for dog walkers.

-This city played an important role in the trading process in Scotland for more than 800 years.
-Now, this city has inspired many architects to create their own artworks using their artistic skills.
+This city played an essential role in the trading process in Scotland for more than 800 years.
+It has inspired many architects to create artworks using their artistic skills.

 Marvel at the Creativeness of First-Class Structure: Falkirk Wheel